← Back to blog index · 2026-05-10

 - OK with smart contract + delta hedge risk

-- Capital < $500, too small for Bitfinex’s effective minimums
+- Capital < $500, too small for the venue’s effective minimums

-Practically, many people use both — some USDe for passive hold, some Bitfinex Funding for active yield.
+Practically, many people use both — some USDe for passive hold, some funding offers for active yield.

 Automation Options

-If you pick Bitfinex Funding but don’t want to run it manually:
+If you pick this funding market but don’t want to run it manually:

 - Yieldsforge: $60/yr flat, 5.5y backtest, 7-day free trial